 Classroom Management Philosophy

-Your classroom management style will align closely with your philosophy which is derived from a few questions.
+Your classroom management styles will align closely with your philosophy which is derived from a few questions.

 Earlier in this post I shared a classroom management definition that aligns with my classroom management philosophy.